BadeaTayea/First-Repository/Learning ObsPy Wiki.md

 **<ins>Expected Learning Outcomes:**</ins>
 -	Downloading data from KOERI.
 -	Plotting spectrograms of earthquake waveforms.
 -	Plotting PPSDs of earthquake waveforms.
 -	Applying CWTs and DWTs on preprocessed waveform traces.

 **<ins>Sample Solution Notebook:</ins>**
 [Learning ObsPy Part 2 - Jupyter Notebook]()

 ## Additional Comments:
 This page has been created for the purpose of introducing key concepts and commands within ObsPy in an organized fashion.
 Only some of the tutorials prepared by Earth-ML have been linked to this page.
-For learning more about ObsPy, check out all the tutorials prepared here: []().
+For learning more about ObsPy, check out all the tutorials prepared on this [Tutorials Page](https://github.com/boun-earth-ml/research/tree/master/Tutorials).
 Good Luck!